alan-turing-institute/mental-health-model/README.md

 # Healthy and Happy Cities: Mental Well-being in the UK

 This project is intended to:
-- Understand the determinants of British people's mental well-being during/following COVID-19 times
+- Understand the social determinants of British people's mental well-being during/following COVID-19 times
 - Create a UK synthetic population and use it to generate small-area estimates of self-reported mental well-being

 Programming language: R